 When Songbird reformed the Thunderbolts, Fixer didn't rejoin.
 Instead, Fixer was recruited for a rival team of Thunderbolts led by Baron Zemo in a campaign to destroy Captain Marvel.
 To this end, Fixer and Zemo's team battled against Songbird's team and Fixer faced Swordsman who he easily overcame with his gadgets.
 Zemo's team was able to win the day and Captain Marvel was slain, and the two teams merged under the leadership of Zemo once more.

-Fixer and team-mate MACH-V quit the Thunderbolts to work for the Commission on Superhuman Activities.
+Fixer and team-mate MACH-IV quit the Thunderbolts to work for the Commission on Superhuman Activities.
 During Norman Osborn's Dark Reign, Songbird was a wanted fugitive and both the former Thunderbolts were interrogated about her whereabouts.

 After Osborn was removed from power, Fixer returned to the Thunderbolts - now a government-sanctioned prison reform program.
 As one of the team's handlers, Fixer was given a lot of responsibility which he welcomed with open arms.
-With a re-invigorated sense of purpose and worth, Fixer thrust himself into his work.
+With a re-invigorated sense of purpose and worth, Fixer threw himself into his work.